codio-templates/hello-turtle-c-/.guides/content/Or-43da.md

 ## Multiple `||` Statements

-You can chain several `||` statements together.
+You can chain several `||` expressions together.
 They are evaluated in a left-to-right manner.

 ```c++
 bool a = true;